 Valley is a game that packs a solid story and a good amount of gameplay length.
 The story is a bit typical for these days, but it still did present good tension and wonder to keep me playing the entire time.
 I was quite curious of where things were headed and I liked the alternate take on some historical elements.
 The LEAF suit was also a blast to use as it felt great running quickly through environments or jumping high in the air.
 It was also a bit too easy as times with most entities being a brief distraction instead of any threat.
 I'm sure the story will keep players entertained throughout a playthrough though I'm unsure many will come back for another go unless they're grabbing collectibles, yet still a worthwhile time.

-Review Done on Valley for Xbox One
+Valley Review on Xbox One

 Review Code Provided by Reverb